crossfidev/Plexus-Pool/docs/whitedoc/proof_of_stake.rst

 Block size
 ~~~~~~~~~~

-Tezos does not download blocks all at once, but rather considers
+mineplex does not download blocks all at once, but rather considers
 headers and various types of operations separately.
 Transactions are
 limited by a total maximum size of 512kB (that is 5MB every 10 minutes
 at most).